UKPLab/sentence-transformers/docs/sentence_transformer/training_overview.md

 The :class:`~sentence_transformers.training_args.SentenceTransformerTrainingArguments` class can be used to specify parameters for influencing training performance as well as defining the tracking/debugging parameters.
 Although it is optional, it is heavily recommended to experiment with the various useful arguments.
 ```

-The following are tables with some of the most useful training arguments.

 <div class="training-arguments">
     <div class="header">Key Training Arguments for improving training performance</div>
     <div class="table">